Orlando Travel Itinerary for Families

 Day 3: Islands of Adventure (Tuesday)

 We actually started the day in Universal Studios at the Harry Potter and the Escape from Gringotts ride and then headed over to Islands of Adventure.
-We hit everything we wanted in Islands of Adventure and then did favorites in both parks.
+We hit everything we wanted in Islands of Adventure and then did our favorites in both parks.

 Day 4: Volcano Bay (Wednesday)

 Volcano Bay is owned by Universal and is Orlando’s newest water park.
-It was amazing and we had a great time there.
+It was amazing, and we had a great time there.
 We were able to get our fill in one day, but we also could have spent a second day there and enjoyed ourselves.
 We debated going back for part of our fourth day at Universal, but ultimately decided to head back to the other two parks.

 Day 5: Universal Studios/Islands of Adventure (Thursday)

-We spend this day at both parks.
+We spent this day at both parks.
 We hit everyone’s favorite rides many times.
 This day was definitely the busiest days of all of our days at the Univeral parks, with Monday being the least busy.
 When the day was done, we sadly said good-bye to the Wizarding World of Harry Potter.
 Each day we spent in Universal, we got butterbeer twice a day.
 They have all kinds: regular, frozen, hot (they didn’t have hot while we were there since it was summer), ice cream, and potted cream.
 Since we got home, we have been working to perfect the recipes.
 You can find our perfected frozen butterbeer recipe here.

 Day 6: Discovery Cove (Friday)